 5 Press was founded in 2015, by five Melbourne based artists: August Carpenter, Cheralyn Lim, Sarah McConnell, Jaime Powell and Sophie Westerman.
 The artists met while studying at the Victorian College of the Arts, and reconnected a few years later at the inaugural Melbourne Art Book Fair.
 The collective was formed with the intention of investigating the artist book form, through traditional printmaking and book binding techniques.

-5 Press have participated in six major art book fairs in Australia - the NGV Art Book Fair in 2016, 2017 and 2018, Artspace’s Volume Art Book Fair 2015 and 2017, and the 6th Artist Books and Multiples Fair in Brisbane in 2017.
+5 Press have participated in a number of major art book fairs in Australia, including the Melbourne Art Book Fair at the National Gallery of Victoria (2016, 2017, 2018 and 2019), Volume Art Book Fair at Artspace in Sydney (2015 and 2017), the 6th Artist Books and Multiples Fair in Brisbane (2017), HOB/ART Book Fair in Hobart (2018) as well as Paper Contemporary at Sydney Contemporary Art Fair in Sydney (2018).
 They have also participated internationally at Buku Mini 2017 in Jogjakarta, Indonesia, and locally at Print Space during the Abbotsford Convent Open House 2016, and the Zine Fair at the Museum of Contemporary Art 2017.
 In July 2017 5 Press completed an artist residency at Portland Bay Press.

 5 Press are represented in a number of private and public Australian collections including the National Library of Australia (Canberra), the State Library of Victoria, and the University of Melbourne Lenton Parr Music, Visual and Performing Arts Library (Melbourne).